luxerama/deploy-recipes/README.md

 * `changelog_location` (optional)    - Define the location at which you would like the changelog to be stored.
 At the moment this has to be within the scope of the Git repository because this task expects to be able to commit the changelog and push it to the remote branch.

+This tasks will be executed after the `deploy:cleanup` task, once required in the `deploy.rb` file.

 ## Contributing